wallymathieu/assertfail/_posts/2020-05-28-Implicit-versus-explicit-dependencies.md

 In order to look for an example of a implicit dependency of code we could look at how different [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) works when using [POCO](https://en.wikipedia.org/wiki/Plain_old_CLR_object) or [POJO](https://en.wikipedia.org/wiki/Plain_old_Java_object).
 When you use a restricted amount of features from Entity Framework, your code will work with other frameworks.

-Since the behaviour of any ORM will necessitate that you follow the patterns and conventions assumed by the framework.
+Since the behavior of any ORM will necessitate that you follow the patterns and conventions assumed by the framework.
 For instance if you decide to use strongly typed keys, will these work in another ORM?
 Does your usage of inheritance work with another ORM?
 These small things tie subsets of your code implicitly to a specific library or framework.

 Another example of implicit dependency is if you follow the advice of [Mark Seeman on composition root location](https://blog.ploeh.dk/2019/06/17/composition-root-location/), you could have used say one specific dependency injection framework only in your composition root.
 How could that tie your other code to that then?
 A specific implementation of a dependency injection framework will have sometimes subtle differences in how things are created when you resolve the code.
-You might have unintentionally created code that works when initialised in a particular way but will break when you switch to another framework.
+You might have unintentionally created code that works when initialized in a particular way but will break when you switch to another framework.
 Microsoft has used [IServiceProvider](https://docs.microsoft.com/en-us/dotnet/api/system.iserviceprovider) as the least common denominator.

-Hickups could be:
+Hiccups could be:

 - How are concrete classes resolved, do they need to be explicitly registered?
 - What happens when you send an `typeof(IEnumerable<T>)` to `GetService` of `IServiceProvider`?
 Will the same thing happen for all implementations of IServiceProvider?
 The [assumption is that it should](https://github.com/aspnet/DependencyInjection/blob/af08243a95c61dcd2495066763344b0d59a3aa82/src/DI.Abstractions/ServiceProviderServiceExtensions.cs#L98-L118).
 - What happens when you have multiple registrations of `T`?

-if we look at the previous implementation of [`GetRequiredService`](https://github.com/aspnet/DependencyInjection/blob/af08243a95c61dcd2495066763344b0d59a3aa82/src/DI.Abstractions/ServiceProviderServiceExtensions.cs#L50-L54) (an extension of `IServiceProvider`) we note some interesting behaviour:
+if we look at the previous implementation of [`GetRequiredService`](https://github.com/aspnet/DependencyInjection/blob/af08243a95c61dcd2495066763344b0d59a3aa82/src/DI.Abstractions/ServiceProviderServiceExtensions.cs#L50-L54) (an extension of `IServiceProvider`) we note some interesting behavior:

 ``` C#
 public static object GetRequiredService(this IServiceProvider provider, Type serviceType)